 The monkeys need all of us to help them since they’re still currently being used to help us.
 Some labs will attempt to fund for 1-3 years of care, but the monkeys need funding for life, and it’s costly for us to ensure the top-notch care they deserve.

 But you can help by choosing to donate through one or more of these secure options:

 Primates Incorporated is a 501 (c) (3) non-profit organization.
 Donations are tax-deductible as charitable contributions.

-We offer two options for making a one-time tax-deductible donation to Primates Incorporated:
+We offer three options for making a one-time tax-deductible donation to Primates Incorporated: